Tucson board-certified Dermatologists provide medical,

 MD, PhD FAAD

-Patrick Safo, MD, PhD, is a Board-certified Dermatologist, a Fellow of the American Society for Mohs Surgery, and a Fellow of the American Academy of Dermatology.
+Patrick Safo, MD, PhD, is a Board-certified Dermatologist, a Fellow of the American Society for Mohs Surgery, a Fellow of the American Academy of Dermatology, and Board-certified in Micrographic Dermatologic Surgery (MDS; Mohs Surgery).
 Dr. Safo is committed to providing care for both pediatric and adult patients including their medical, surgical and cosmetic dermatologic needs.
 He is passionate about providing easier and faster access to dermatologic care in both outpatient and inpatient settings, in coordination with the primary care team and specialists.
 Dr. Safo graduated from Stony Brook University with a BS in Chemistry and Pharmacology.
 He obtained his MD and PhD degrees from Harvard Medical School.
 His PhD is in Neurosciences, and his research work focused on memory formation.
 His translational residency training was done at Johns Hopkins Bayview center in Maryland.
 Dr. Safo completed his Dermatology residency at UPMC, Pittsburgh training at several outpatient clinics as well as UPMC Children’s Hospital, UPMC Shadyside and UPMC Presbytarian hospitals.
 He practiced dermatology in central Wisconsin for the past 9 years.
 In his leisure time, Dr. Safo enjoys spending time with family, playing soccer, squash and traveling.

 Bachelor of Science Chemistry & Pharmacology– Stony Brook University